Call (860) 255-8783

 - Connect with me to discuss your needs and expectations.

 - Experience a personalized workshop for your team based on rigorous research.
 Professional Development can be live or via remote workshops depending on your location, budget, and current health needs.
-Within the coming year, asynchronous workshops may be offered.

 Compassionate Math was the 2021 Institute for Education Innovation’s Supes’ Choice winner in the Most Innovative Professional Development Category.

-Topics for professional development
+Topics for professional development with compassionate math

 - Supporting math learning in a “post”-COVID world.